evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

   2) Assign a variable to represent each unknown.
   3) Write a system of equations
   4) Solve the system and check (you can't have -7 passengers, answer should be reasonable)
+- If you have 3 unknown variables, you need 3 equations, if you have 2, you need 2.
+If you have 17 unknown variables, you need 17 equations... etc
 ### 🎭 Fall Musical Ticket Problem Solution (Substitution Method)

 #### 1. Initial Problem